bcfoltz/brandonfoltz-youtube-downloads/README.md

 ## Contact

-For questions or feedback, feel free to reach out via the comments section on my YouTube channel, LinkedIn, or my website.
+If you have questions or feedback, feel free to contact me via the comments section on my YouTube channel, LinkedIn, or website.

 ## Support